 Refining Your Audience

-If the goal of your webinar is to collect targeted leads that will eventually go on to buy your product or service, then you first need to pinpoint who’s going to be interested in what you’re offering.
+If your webinar’s goal is to collect targeted leads that will eventually go on to buy your product or service, you first need to pinpoint who’s going to be interested in what you’re offering.

 Put simply, this means you need to know exactly who’ll be tuning in to your webinar.